tkuriyama/jsonutils/docs/jbro.md

 $ jbro sample.json -s 100 | less
 ```

 Find (-f) attempts to return a single value given either a key or a nested key in form key1.key2...
 Recursive find (-F) attempts to find all values associated with a given key at any level of nesting.
-Although JSON technically has no restriction against duplicate keys at the same level of nesting, jbro makes such a uniqueness assumption (by virtue of using Python dicts).
+Although JSON technically has no restriction against duplicate keys at the same level of nesting, it is sensible practice and jbro makes such a uniqueness assumption (by virtue of using Python dicts).

 ```python
 find1 = {'a': 1,